get a library card

 Borrowing Library Materials

-Books — Books, including books on CDs and books on tapes, can be borrowed for 3 weeks.
+Books — Books, including books on CDs and books on tapes, may be borrowed for 3 weeks.

 Reference books are for in-library use only.